SteHew/course-electron/readme.md

 After everyting is setup your files should look like this:

-> Note: the `.gitignore` file holds the `node_modules/` folder, so that they are not synced with your git repository.
+> Note: the `.gitignore` file references the `node_modules/` folder and the `package-lock.json` file that are generated with the `npm install` command, so that they are not synced with your git repository.

 ![Files](http://go.jwk.nz/ly0e/download/Files-Basic_Start.png)